 Over time, however, this power eroded.
 In 1895, the Supreme Court concluded in Sparf and Hansen v.
-United States that the jury did not have the "right" to decide legal questions.
-As a result, today judges can—and do—instruct juries that they must accept the judge's view of the law, and lawyers are no longer allowed to argue the merits of the law to the jury.
+United States that the jury did not have the “right” to decide legal questions.
+As a result, today judges can—and do—instruct juries that they must accept the judge’s view of the law, and lawyers are no longer allowed to argue the merits of the law to the jury.
 Because the jury possesses authority to issue an unreviewable general verdict of acquittal, the jury nevertheless retains the raw power to check general laws with which it disagrees in individual cases.
 But because the trial judge does not instruct the jury that it has this authority, the jurors may not know that they have it.
-In addition, even if the jurors are aware of this power, they must exercise it knowing it is contrary to the judge's instructions.
-Hence, there will be cases in which the jury does not exercise that power and instead follows the judge's instructions, even when the jury itself disagrees with the law in question, with the judge's interpretation of the law, or with the law's application in the case before it.
+In addition, even if the jurors are aware of this power, they must exercise it knowing it is contrary to the judge’s instructions.
+Hence, there are many cases in which the jury does not exercise that power and instead follows the judge’s instructions, even when the jury itself disagrees with the law in question, with the judge’s interpretation of the law, or with the law’s application in the case before it.

 The jury’s power has eroded in a second respect.
 Prior to 1930, jury trials in federal court, like jurisdictional provisions, could not be waived, reflecting the mandatory language in Article III that the trial of all crimes “shall” be by jury.
 In Patton v.
 United States (1930), however, the Supreme Court concluded that a defendant could waive a jury trial in favor of a bench trial.
 Nonetheless, the prosecutor may still insist upon, and the court must grant, a jury trial.

-There are two additional trends in criminal justice that have further diminished the jury's ability to check the government in criminal cases.
-First, the vast majority of cases never reaches the jury because of the increase in the number of cases resolved by plea bargain.
+There are two additional trends in criminal justice that have further diminished the jury’s ability to check the government in criminal cases.
+First, the vast majority of cases never reach the jury because of the increase in the number of cases resolved by plea bargain.

 The second major trend involves the changing nature of sentencing.
 Congress and many state legislatures have shifted from a model that vested broad sentencing discretion with judges to a regime in which the legislature (or a sentencing commission) specifies in generally applicable laws how particular findings of fact must affect the defendant’s sentence.
 Thus, these laws are indistinguishable from other criminal laws: they identify blameworthy behavior and specify the criminal punishment for that behavior.
 But there is a crucial exception: the legislature insists that judges, not juries, apply these laws.